-The assistance provided to primary producers under WANDRRA is managed by the Department of Agriculture and Food (DAFWA).
+The assistance provided to primary producers under WANDRRA is managed by the Department of Primary Industries and Regional Development (DPIRD).

-For full details and application forms refer to the DAFWA website.
+For full details and application forms refer to the DPIRD website.

 Primary producers may apply for reimbursement of fees to obtain professional advice directly relating to addressing issues arising from an eligible natural disaster event.